By Kevin Mosier

 My most important assignment was to draft Judge Hennessey’s opinion in a social security appeal.
 An administrative law judge decided in favor of the Social Security Administration, and the petitioner appealed to the federal district court.
 I poured through the record, did painstaking research with careful attention to detail, outlined the argument, and presented my findings and proposed order to Judge Hennessey before writing drafting the full opinion.
 It was hard work, but the insight into the judicial process and the experience researching and writing this opinion was beyond measure.
 The final product was roughly 40 pages of the most careful research I have ever done.
 It is certainly accurate to say that the hard work paid off.

 My experience during the First Year Summer Internship Program taught me skills that enabled me to land my dream job in law and built the confidence I will need to in order to be a successful litigator.

-Kevin Mosier JD’18 was a legal intern in Federal District Court for Massachusetts during the summer after his first year at Suffolk University Law School.
-He also is a Note Editor for the Suffolk University Law Review, a teaching assistant for first year contracts classes, and Vice President of the Ski and Snowboard Club.
-Kevin is a litigation associate at Wolf, Greenfield & Sacks P.C. in Boston.
+Kevin Mosier, JD’18, is a litigation associate at Wolf, Greenfield & Sacks P.C. in Boston.
+During his time at Suffolk Law he was was a legal intern in Federal District Court for Massachusetts, Note Editor for the Suffolk University Law Review, a teaching assistant for first year contracts classes, and Vice President of the Ski and Snowboard Club.